siran/writing/books/A New Arithmetic/A New Arithmetic - 001 Ultrareal Numbers.md

 (-u)^2 = u^2
 $$

 So $u$ and $-u$ expose the same positive value.
-This matters because opposition can exist in the inner layer without becoming a negative magnitude.
+This matters because opposing positive ultrareals can exist through the inner layer without becoming negative magnitudes.

 The first distinction is therefore: